 The student who gets into Moelis from a non-quantitative major has typically done something to demonstrate financial or analytical capacity: finance internships, econ coursework, quantitative research, or strong test scores on the quant section.
 The program is not looking for English majors who are good writers.
 It's looking for intellectually rigorous students who can do the Wharton MBA curriculum.

 That said, diversity of background is genuinely valued.
 A first-generation student from a state school with a 3.85, strong leadership, and a compelling narrative about wanting to return capital to underserved communities has a real path into Moelis.
-The program isn't just admitting Penn students — it's building a class.
+The program isn't just admitting Penn students.
+It's building a class.

 Internship and Leadership Profile

-Moelis applicants typically have two substantive internships — often in finance, consulting, or adjacent fields.
+Moelis applicants typically have two substantive internships, often in finance, consulting, or adjacent fields.
 Top feeder internships include Goldman, Morgan Stanley, McKinsey, BCG, bulge-bracket banks, and growth-stage startups.
 Research internships, policy fellowships, and entrepreneurial experiences also appear regularly.

-What Actually Gets You In
+What Actually Gets You Into Wharton Moelis?

 Here's the honest framework.
 Moelis is selecting for a specific type of student: analytically capable, finance-adjacent, with genuine leadership in a group context, and a clear rationale for why they want Wharton specifically.

 The essays are where this gets decided.
 Wharton's MBA application includes a "Why Wharton?" essay and short-answer questions.
-For Moelis, the "Why Wharton?" needs to be specific — Wharton Finance Department faculty, specific clusters, dual-degree opportunities (like the MD/MBA or JD/MBA pipeline), or Wharton's unmatched finance alumni network.
+For Moelis, the "Why Wharton?" needs to be specific: Wharton Finance Department faculty, specific clusters, dual-degree opportunities (like the MD/MBA or JD/MBA pipeline), or Wharton's unmatched finance alumni network.
 Generic answers about Wharton's ranking or its "collaborative culture" don't move the needle.

 The students who get rejected from Moelis with 3.9 GPAs and 730 GMATs usually wrote essays that were competent but not specific.
 They described what Wharton could do for them without showing they understood what Wharton actually is.